 8 or 9 – Very impressive.
 You know you still have things to learn, but you’ve got a strong knowledge base and a good understanding of how to solve problems from first principles.
 It’s time for you to start stretching yourself with more difficult tasks.
 If you’re good at making dresses, try shirts.
 If you’re confident with coats, have a go at hats.

 6 or 7 – Not bad.
 You’re no expert, but you’re well on your way.
 This is an exciting place to be, with so much still to explore.
 You may find it useful to look at some of the videos on this site to help sharpen up your techniques.
-Don’t go too fast – concentrate on one type of task and keep working at it until you’re fully satisfied with the result.
+Don’t go too fast – concentrate on one type of task and keep working on it until you’re fully satisfied with the result.

 3 to 5 – You’re very much a beginner but you’re gradually finding your way.
 Don’t lose heart – there’s lots of interesting stuff you can do even if you only know the basics.
-Re-reading the articles on this site – especially those on basic techniques – will improve your skills, and with practice your confidence will grow.
-For the meantime, keep working on simple projects such as skirts and curtains.
+Re-reading the articles on this site – especially those on basic techniques – will improve your skills, and with practice, your confidence will grow.
+In the meantime, keep working on simple projects such as skirts and curtains.

 1 or 2 – It’s back to the drawing board for you!
 You’re still finding sewing very difficult.
 But don’t despair – this site is here to help, and persistence will be rewarded.
 Why not return to this quiz in a couple of months to see if you’ve managed to improve your score?